jlevy/og-equity-compensation/README.md

 The strike price is generally set lower (often much lower) than what people expect will be the future value of the stock, which means you can make money when you sell the stock.

+🄳 When you buy shares, you are **exercising** the options.

+🚧 More complete definition of exercising, with forward links to exercise scenarios.

 ☝️ Those with economics degrees or familiar with stock trading will tell you about the [**Black-Scholes model**](https://www.investopedia.com/university/options-pricing/black-scholes-model.asp), a general mathematical model for determining the value of options.